 Because dental hygiene is a very specific job, everyone who wishes to become a dental hygienist has to attend dental hygiene school and maintain good standing with the governing body.
 So not just anyone can apply for the job.

 As well, over 95% of the people who are dental hygienists are female, making maternity leave jobs more available than other jobs and careers.

-And an important note to add, being a dental hygienist does not confine you to clinical work in regular family practice.
-You can have a job in an orthodontics office, a gum specialist’s office, and branch out to long-term care facilities, and even get out of clinical work altogether.
+And an important note to add being a dental hygienist does not confine you to clinical work in regular family practice.
+You can have a job in an orthodontics or gum specialist’s office, branch out to long-term care facilities and even get out of clinical work altogether.